jbhattac/java8/README.md

 1. filter(Predicate<? super T> predicate) -> Blocks some data of the stream and let others flow through.
 It returns a stream consisting of the elements of this stream that match the given predicate .
 So number of elements in the  output <= number of elements in input stream.Also note this is type of intermediate transformations that takes place in the stream pipeline.

-2.  map (Function<? super T,? extends R> mapper)-> Transforms values from one stream to other by applying the provided function , so the number of elements in the  output stream must match with the input.
+2.  map(Function<? super T,? extends R> mapper)-> Transforms values from one stream to other by applying the provided function , so the number of elements in the  output stream must match with the input.
 Also note this is type of intermediate transformations that takes place in the stream pipeline.

+3. Flatmap Function<? super T,? extends Stream<? extends R>> -> Lets us work with complex set of data structures of type List<List<Integer>> and for example we want to multiply by 2 with all the elements from all the list.
+If we want to use map  then we have to use a nested map to achive that , however flatmap simplifies that and we can work directly with the elements from all the list the unwrapping is autometically taken care of.

+		List<List<Integer>> listNumbers = 		Arrays.asList(Arrays.asList(1,2,3),Arrays.asList(4,5,6,7));

+		listNumbers.stream()
+					.flatMap(List::stream)
+					.map(p->p*2)
+					.forEach(System.out::println);

+4 Reduce (T identity, BinaryOperator<T> accumulator) - >  Performs a reduction on the elements of this stream, using the provided identity value and an associative accumulation function, and returns the reduced value.
+Sum, min, max, average, and string concatenation are all special cases of reduction.
+Summing a stream of numbers can be expressed as

+     Integer sum = integers.reduce(0, (a, b) -> a+b);

+or:

+     Integer sum = integers.reduce(0, Integer::sum);

+		 * 			Filter       Map		Reduce
+		 * 										0		 * 										0
+		 * X1        |							|
+		 *
+		 * X2		 ->			  x2'		-> x2'+ 0
+		 * 										|
+		 * X3        |							|
+		 * 										|
+		 * X4        ->	          x4'		->x4'+(x2'+0)
+		 *
+5 Collect -> Performs a reduction but on a mutable result set .